-An independent psychotherapy organisation working mainly with Black, African, South Asian and Caribbean people.
-They aim to redress the inequality of access by working with specialists and the oppressed from those heritage groups to undo the impact of racism on mental health.
+An independent psychotherapy organisation working mainly with Black, African, South Asian and Caribbean people to undo the impact of racism on mental health.

 Opens the ‘hidden’ history of Bristol and the West Country to scrutiny and challenges some ideas about historical events.

 The Black Britain and Asian Britain section offers many resources for the study of Black and Asian history, politics, culture and creative arts in Britain.
 The collections reflect race, empire and post-colonialism.

 Access to primary sourced documents in humanities and social sciences (including colonial and slave trade).